Azure/BatchExplorer-data/ncj/3dsmax/Readme.md

 ![Select 3ds Max Template](images/Market3dsMax.png)

-Then navigate to 'Render a Arnold scene'.
+Then navigate to 'Render an Arnold scene'.
 See below for more details on rendering scenes with path files.

 ![Select 3ds Max Arnold Scene](images/Market3dsMax-Arnold.png)